keptn/tutorials/site/tutorials/snippets/09/manage/onboardService.md

     **Note:** You can adapt the tests in `basiccheck.jmx` as well as `load.jmx` for your service.
 However, you must not rename the files because there is a hardcoded dependency on these file names in the current implementation of Keptn's jmeter-service.

-Since the carts service requires a mongodb database, a second service needs to be onboarded.
+Since the carts service requires a mongodb database, a second service needs to be created.

-* Onboard the **carts-db** service using the [keptn onboard service](https://keptn.sh/docs/0.9.x/reference/cli/commands/keptn_onboard_service/) command.
+* Create the **carts-db** service using the [keptn create service](https://keptn.sh/docs/0.9.x/reference/cli/commands/keptn_create_service/) and [keptn add-resource](https://keptn.sh/docs/0.9.x/reference/cli/commands/keptn_add-resource/)commands.

     <!-- command -->
     ```
-    keptn onboard service carts-db --project=sockshop --chart=./carts-db
+    keptn create service carts-db --project=sockshop
+    keptn add-resource --project=sockshop --service=carts-db --all-stages --resource=./carts-db --resourceUri=helm/carts-db.tgz
     ```

-Take a look in your Keptn's Bridge and see the newly onboarded services.
+Take a look in your Keptn's Bridge and see the newly created services.
 ![bridge services](./assets/bridge-new-services.png)

 ## Deploy first build with Keptn
 Duration: 5:00

-After onboarding the services, a built artifact of each service can be deployed.
+After creating the services, a built artifact of each service can be deployed.

 1. Deploy the carts-db service by executing the [keptn trigger delivery](https://keptn.sh/docs/0.9.x/reference/cli/commands/keptn_trigger_delivery/) command: